algorandfoundation/xGov/Council/xgov_council-11.md

 ## Relevant Experience

-I’ve been a programmer for over four decades, with deep experience in databases, systems programming, networking, cloud infrastructure, email systems, build pipelines, CI/CD, and most recently, blockchain dApps (including smart contracts and backend-to-frontend integrations).
+I’ve been a programmer for over four decades, with deep experience in databases, systems programming, networking, cloud infrastructure, email systems, build pipelines, CI/CD, and since 2020, blockchain dApps (including smart contracts and backend-to-frontend integrations).

 I’ve been an active member of the Algorand Discord since 2019, helping users and builders.
 I also created and manage a long-standing Algorand 'unofficial' Telegram channel.